 Before I get into the underbelly of leasing, I want to take a moment to outline the true economics of leasing a credit card machine to show just how crazy it is.

 It’s all in the numbers, and these seedy leasing companies know it.

 A credit card machine costs roughly $300-$400 to purchase, and that’s the price for a fancy new machine that’s EMV compliant.
 An equipment lease from a company like Northern Leasing, Ladco leasing, or any of the other crooks will cost about $60 a month for 48 months, which is a staggering $2,880.

 You’d pay ten times more to lease a machine than you would have paid to purchase it.

 These companies know they’re selling garbage, so they use high-pressure and even illegal tactics.
 Northern Leasing Systems is the poster child for this predatory industry.

 Northern Leasing’s scam allegedly begins with forgery when a sales representative signs a lease agreement on behalf of a business, as described in this news article where the sales rep is accused of using a picture of a business owner’s signature to execute a lease agreement.

-From there, Northern Leasing ups the ante by using the bogus lease agreements to deduct money from the bank accounts of its unsuspecting victims.
+From there, Northern Leasing ups the ante by using the bogus lease agreements.
+That allows it to deduct money from unsuspecting victims’ bank accounts.

 If a business closes its account and refuses to pay, Northern Leasing files a civil lawsuit against the business in an attempt to collect the manufactured debt.
 In fact, the aforementioned news article notes that, “There are so many cases, New York’s Civil Court has set aside two judges to only hear Northern Leasing lawsuits.”